 Traveling in Europe by plane

 To go from one country to the next in Europe, taking the plane is an obvious choice for many travelers.

 For budget travelers, there are a lot of low-cost airlines which operates flights across the whole region, such as Ryanair, Wizz Air or easyJet.
 Their prices are very competitive: it's not so uncommon to find a flight from Berlin, Germany to Sofia, Bulgaria for only about 25€, if not less.
 If you know how, it's not so hard to score cheap flights.

-If your time is precious, traveling by a plane is a good option.
+If your time is precious, traveling Europe by plane is a good option.
 Especially when you need to travel to a country that isn't a neighbor of your current location (e.g. going from Bulgaria to Spain).